 The GCSDD gives students who may be considering a post-baccalaureate degree an opportunity to switch careers and prepare to enter the software engineering industry.
 This graduate certificate program breaks down barriers and creates access to new job opportunities for those who may have felt discouraged pursuing software engineering in their undergraduate bachelor’s program.

-What languages does the GCSDD use?
+What languages does the program use?

 I have some software development experience.
 Do I need to take all the courses to earn the certificate?

-Applicants enrolled in their final prerequisite in summer have their application put on a hold status by the CSS Program until summer quarter grades are submitted (typically at the end of August).
-Applicants will receive instructions from the Graduate Advisor on how to submit those final grades.
+Applicants enrolled in their final prerequisite in summer have their application put on a hold status by our office until summer quarter grades are submitted (typically at the end of August).
+Applicants will receive instructions from our office on how to submit those final grades.
 Admission review for applicants on hold status will be made after all final grades have been submitted.
 This does NOT mean you can turn your application in late.
-Only applicants who submitted their complete applications by the July 1 deadline will be reviewed.
+Only applicants who submitted their complete applications by the July deadline will be reviewed.